 Alternatives to Investment Management

 It’s getting easier to manage your own investments thanks to web management services and robo-advisors.
 You can create an account online with investment services, which will allow you to buy and sell securities on your own.
 If you’re just looking to put some money into a mutual fund with a set retirement date, that’s easy enough to handle with a few clicks.
 You can usually see your whole portfolio online, do your own research and move your funds around.
 You won’t have to pay management fees, but you will have to pay other investment fees, like loads or trading costs.

 In recent years, there has been a rise in robo-advisors.
 With these automated services, you can answer a few questions about your investment wants and the algorithms will match you with a portfolio.
 These services are low-cost and easy to use.
 However, they can’t provide the human knowledge that only comes from years of experience and decision-making in the real world.

 Be careful if you do decide to go it alone.
-Taxes, withdrawal rules, and estate planning are complicated topics.
-You could end up suffering high fees and taxes if you aren’t fully aware of all the complexities.
+Taxes, withdrawal rules and estate planning are complex topics.
+You could end up suffering high fees and taxes if you aren’t fully aware of all the factors at play.
 Moreover, you also likely don’t have the years of expertise and study that an investment manager does, and thus may not have the skills to fully maximize your investments.

 Tips for Choosing an Investment Manager

 - Many investment managers also double as financial advisors, meaning they can help you with your financial planning needs as well.
 For example, they can help you build a retirement plan, manage your estate, choose a life insurance policy and more.
 To find a financial advisor in your area, try SmartAsset’s free matching tool.
 You’ll be paired with up to three local advisors, with the final choice of who to work with being up to you.
 Get started now.